-readproc A C callback function which copies size bytes to the memory pointed to by buffer.
+readproc C callback function which copies size bytes to the memory pointed to by buffer.
 If the end of the document is reached it may copy less data than requested.
 The function must return the number of bytes copied.

-seekproc A C callback function which sets the current read position in the document. offset denotes the position from the beginning of the document (o meaning the first byte).
-If successful, this function must return o, otherwise -1.
+seekproc C callback function which sets the current read position in the document. offset denotes the position from the beginning of the document (o meaning the first byte).
+If successful, this function must return 0, otherwise -1.

-optlist An option list specifying document options according to Table 10.8.
+optlist Option list specifying document options according to Table 10.8.

-'''

-Returns See TET open document().
+Returns See TET\open\document().

-Details See TET open document().

-'''
+Details See TET\open\document().
+The callback functions must not call any API method or macro with the same context pointer.